ravensp93/aws-blog/Services/VPC - Virtual Private Cloud/readme.md

 VPC Endpoints are used for accessing AWS services (S3, DynamoDB, etc) without routing through the public internet.

 There are 2 kinds of VPC Endpoints:

 1. **Interface:** provisions an ENI (private IP address) as an entry point (must attach security group) for most AWS services.
 2. **Gateway:** provisions a target and must be used in a route table (for S3 and DynamoDB)

+## Bastion Hosts <a name="bastion-hosts"></a>

+Bastion Hosts are used to SSH into instances in the private subnet.
+Bastion Hosts are in the public subnet.

+**\[Exam tip]:** Ensure that Bastion Hosts have tight security group controls, allowing only certain IPs to SSH to it.